 interprets something like 3^3^3 as (3^3)^3 = 27^3 = 19683.

-This idiosyncrasy of Excel makes the question interesting, as there is a
+This idiosyncrasy of Excel makes the question interesting, because of the

-keystroke cost for the parentheses that force a so-called tower of exponents.
+parentheses needed to make a tower of exponents.

 (Otherwise, the answer would simply be 9^9^9^9^9^9^9^9^9^9^9^9^9^9^9^9^9E9.)

 9^9E9 has 8588182585 digits.